wilkens/small-worlds/README.md

 The repository contains code and data for:

-> Matthew Wilkens, Elizabeth F. Evans, Sandeep Soni, David Bamman, and Andrew Piper. **"Small Worlds: Measuring Mobility in English-Language Fiction."** Third Annual Conference on Computational Literary Studies (CCLS'24).
+> Matthew Wilkens, Elizabeth F. Evans, Sandeep Soni, David Bamman, and Andrew Piper. **"Small Worlds: Measuring Mobility in English-Language Fiction."** *Proceedings of the Third Annual Conference on Computational Literary Studies (CCLS'24)*.
 Vienna, Austria, 13-14 June 2024.
 (DOI and link to come.)

 Content is organized as the folder names suggest: